JessicaQND/CITS5503-serverless-slack-world-clock/README.md

 * OpenWhisk - to implement the app bot and commands
 * Cloudant - to keep track of app installations
 * API Connect - to expose the OpenWhisk actions to Slack
-* Slack Events API
+* Slack Events API - streamlined, easy way to build apps and bots that respond to activities in Slack
-* Google Geocoding API
+* Google Geocoding API - to find formatted address, lat and long to pass to Timezone API
-* Google Timezone API
+* Google Timezone API - to find the timezone of location

-The following will not describe in detail how to create or set up the application as a developer as that is explained in: https://github.com/IBM-Bluemix/openwhisk-slackapp
+The following sample will not describe in detail how to create or set up the application as a developer as that is explained in: https://github.com/IBM-Bluemix/openwhisk-slackapp.
+The added world clock functionality was built on top of the serverless chat bot produced by the tutorial.
+Actions such as setting up Cloudant DB, deploying OpenWhisk actions and the actual creation of the app are all explained in the adorementioned link.

 ## Funcional Requirements